 Efficacy in comparison with other trials in schizophrenia

 There is no evidence from the BeneMin study that minocycline treatment for up to one year has any effect on the evolution or severity of negative symptoms of schizophrenia within the first 5 years of treatment onset.
 This study followed the design used in a previous 2-centre placebo-controlled RCT in Pakistan and Brazil conducted by Chaudhry et al 19 in which minocycline improved negative symptoms when added to treatment as usual for one year.
 Participants in the Chaudhry et al trial had greater PANSS negative symptom scores (=22) at baseline than in the present study (=17).
 However, there was no evidence of a treatment by baseline interaction in the BeneMin study.
 The difference between studies may simply reflect chance variation.
-The benefit of minocycline in the Tel Aviv study 20 was also small and offset by the fact that i) it was not detected in the PANSS ratings but only in the Scale for the Assessment of Negative Symptoms and ii) by the small numbers (16 patients vs 9 controls) remaining in the study.
+The benefit of minocycline in the Tel Aviv study 20 was also small and offset by the fact that: i) it was not detected in the PANSS ratings, but only in the Scale for the Assessment of Negative Symptoms; and ii) by the small numbers (16 patients vs 9 controls) remaining in the study.
 A third study reporting a large effect in recent onset patients 33 was an outlier in the meta-analysis by Xiang et al 34.
 The meta-analysis included 5 trials in patients with more chronic illness and overall there was a significant benefit of minocycline on negative symptoms.
 However, the variability in outcome and divergence between countries make for appreciable uncertainty.
 BeneMin is the largest study to date and is unequivocally negative.
 We consider 3 possible explanations for the negative result; 1) limitations of the study; 2) lack of CNS inflammation after the acute episode, and 3) ineffectiveness of minocycline in CNS inflammation.

 Limitations

 The aim of the study was to determine whether minocycline protects against the development of negative symptoms over one year.
 The design involved a compromise between on the one hand, early neuroprotective treatment when a putative neuropathic process might be most active, and on other hand allowing sufficient time for the process to produce negative symptoms.
 We chose a year based on reports that observable changes in brain structure occur over one year in FEP 5.
 However, recent evidence from longitudinal studies in FEP challenge the premise that a one year follow up would be sufficient; they indicate that negative symptoms lessen as positive symptoms stabilise, and remain low and stable for up to 2 years in those remaining in services and treatment 35.
-Indeed the greatest predictor of follow-up in BeneMin was the baseline score, suggesting that early influences on negative symptoms had already operated prior to the minocycline trial.
+Indeed, the greatest predictor of follow-up in BeneMin was the baseline score, suggesting that early influences on negative symptoms had already operated prior to the minocycline trial.

 Retention in the study for 12 months was less at 64-5 per group than the planned group size of 85.
 This was mainly through participant choice and was clearly not different between the 2 groups.
 However, retention was over 80% at the 8 week rating, the standard duration for trials of antipsychotic efficacy, and over 70% at six months by which time major benefits against an inflammatory disorder might be observable.
-Poor treatment adherence in one or other group is a further potential source of bias but there was no group difference in self-rated attitude and adherence to trial medication.
+Poor treatment adherence in one or other group is a further potential source of bias, but there was no group difference in self-rated attitude and adherence to trial medication.
 Furthermore, exploratory analyses found no evidence of trends to efficacy compared to placebo in those with maximum compliance scores or in those with detectable minocycline in plasma at 6 or 12 months.